Skip to main content

 Asia casualty

-• Insurers remained focused on US exposures and per- and polyfluoroalkyl substances (PFAS).
+• Insurers increasingly focused on financial and supply chain resilience amid geopolitical tensions, as well as per- and polyfluoroalkyl substances (PFAS) risks.

 Asia financial and professional lines

-Financial and professional lines rates decline, led by D&O
+Financial and professional lines rates decline, IPO activity increases

 Our rates reflect the segment mix of Marsh’s client portfolio.